 Disappointing is an understatement.

-This is happening in the context of Brexit (which dominates everything it seems).
 It is no secret that Wales’ infrastructure is lacking what one would expect of a modern European nation, this is why Wales has received over £2 billion in financial aid from the European Union over the years (whether one agrees with how it was spent by the Welsh Government is another matter).
 The leaders of the Vote Leave campaign in Wales promised that Wales would not only receive its current level of funding from the EU but that it will continue beyond 2020.

 There are many excellent analyses of why the attitude of the UK Government is so ignorant of Wales’ needs ranging from an ideological prejudice to actively avoiding parliamentary scrutiny.
 This article, however, aims to draw attention to what this represents is the kind of UK we are likely to face if Brexit actually happens.